 Her care team strategized different approaches to help her, including some time in the rehab clinic’s pool for aquatic therapy.
 They also used a resistance band, weights, and balance and agility tools.

 Wolfe’s injury happened at the start of her junior volleyball season, in the Jamboree game on Aug.
 20, 2018.
 She worked on her recovery the rest of that school year and finally, the following summer, was released for sports — in time for her senior year of volleyball.
-She’s thrilled to be back with her team and looking forward to continuing to play volleyball at a still-to-be-chosen college.
+She’s thrilled to be back with her team and looking forward to continuing to play volleyball at Central Methodist University.

 When she was still in therapy, her care team told her to go full-speed when she returned to volleyball.